ryan4yin/nix-darwin-kickstarter/minimal/README.md

-# Nix Darwin Kickstart - Minimal
+# Nix Darwin Kickstarter - Minimal

 A minimal configuration that only contains the necessary configuration to start using nix-darwin, and can be safely deployed to your own system.